 - $300.00 per month for Auto Loan

-- $200.00 per month for child support payment.
+- $200.00 per month for child support payments.

 Borrower’s proposed new housing payment includes:

-- homeowners association if any
+- homeowners association, if any

-- flood insurance if any
+- flood insurance, if any

 - The above is added to the sum of the total minimum monthly expenses

-Solutions To Co-Signer Affect Debt To Income Ratios
+Solutions To Co-Signer Affect Debt-To-Income Ratios

-- co-signer can request 12 months canceled checks and/or 12 months bank statements reflecting child is making the payments and cosigner is not
+For example, here is a case scenario, if a cosigner has co-signed for children on an auto loan, the child is responsible for making the payments.
+The co-signer can request 12 months of cancelled checks or 12 months of bank statements reflecting child is making the payments and the cosigner is not.

 Debts That Someone Else Is Making

-For more information about this article and/or other mortgage-related topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+The same goes for car loans or other installment debts, except for credit card and revolving debt.
+For more information about this article or other mortgage-related topics, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at email@example.com.